xyq100000-gif/graphical-models-inference-projects/README.md

 # Graphical Models and Probabilistic Inference Projects

-This repository presents three mini-projects in graphical models, reorganized from coursework into a more research-oriented portfolio.
+This repository presents three mini-projects in graphical models

 The projects focus on:
 - latent-variable sequence modeling